Professor Rachel Fewster

-I joined the department in 1999, following degrees from St Andrews (PhD Statistics) and Cambridge (MA Mathematics).
+I joined the department in 1999, following a PhD in Statistics from the University of St Andrews, and an MA in Mathematics from the University of Cambridge.
 Please see my personal webpage and publications list for more details, including links to PDFs and software.

-I am currently coordinating the development of CatchIT, a data management, mapping, and analysis system for community and scientific pest control projects.
+I am currently coordinating the development of CatchIT, a data management, mapping, and analysis system for community conservation projects.

 Selected publications and creative works (Research Outputs)

 - Pichlmuller, F., Murphy, E. C., MacKay, J. W. B., Henderson, J., Fewster, R. M., & Russell, J. C. (2020).
 Island invasion and reinvasion: Informing invasive species management with genetic measures of connectivity.
 JOURNAL OF APPLIED ECOLOGY10.1111/1365-2664.13727

 Other University of Auckland co-authors: James Russell, Florian Pichlmueller

 - Zhang, W., Liu, J., Goodman, J., Weir, B. S., & Fewster, R. M. (2019).
 Stationary distribution of the linkage disequilibrium coefficient r2.
 Theoretical population biology, 128, 19-26.
 10.1016/j.tpb.2019.05.002